CLEP will be unavailable on Monday, September 11 due to system maintenance.

 CLEP requires documentation of a disability in order to provide an administration with testing accommodations.
 Texas State students with disabilities who may require accommodations must contact the Office of Disability Services (512.245.3451) prior to taking the test.
 Verification of disability will be required.
 All examinees who require accommodations must complete an Exam Request Form to test at our facility at least two weeks prior to the desired exam date by clicking here.
 Requests will be processed within two business days.

 Current and future Texas State students should refer to the list of exams below that have been approved for course credit at Texas State.

-Please see the Occupational Education Program for CLEP exams they accept.
+Please see the Department of Occupational, Workforce, & Leadership Studies for CLEP exams they accept.

 If you have taken any CLEP exams elsewhere and wish to have your scores reported to Texas State, the score recipient code is 6667.

 The following CLEP exams have been approved for course credit at Texas State.
 For additional information about CLEP, visit: http://www.collegeboard.com/clep.